-Challenges the Nebruskan to Prove the Bryan Charges
+Challenges the Nebraskan to Prove the

-Washington, Aug.
-19.-Senator W. M. Stewart has sent the following letter in reply to that of Senator Thurs-
+Bryan Charges.
+WASHINGTON, Aug.
+19. -Senator W. M. Stewart has sent the following letter in reply to that of Senator Thurston:

-"You assume that you are not as-sailing Mr. Bryan when you are quot-ing what irresponsible newspapers say of him, and giving to such statements all the credit your high official position can confer.
+ton: "You assume that you are not as-sailing Mr. Bryan when you are quot-ing what irresponsible newspapers asy of him, and giving to such state-ments all the credit your high official position can confer.
 You belittle your understanding when you say that it is the duty of Mr. Bryan to enter into personal controversy with every hire-ling newspaper scribbler who is em-ployed to slander or defame him.
-The people understand the people understand the animus of par-tisan newspapers, and make proper allowances for their assertions, but when you clothe their slanders in your official robes, it is a lame and cowardly defense on your part to protect yourself by skulking behind misera-ble newspaper scribblers.

-"If you have no case against Mr. Bryan, which you already virtually admitted by citing irrelevant, incompetent hearsay to prove your charge, your slanders will be harmless so far your slanders will be harmless so far as he is concerned, but can you afford to be published to the world as a neddler of slanders which you cannot prove?
-If you have any friends who aupposed that you were both honest and brave, they will be sorely disappointed if you fail to frankly avow your error and retract your slanders, or prove the truth of your charges which I have quoted above."
+The people understand the animus of par-tisan newspapers, and make proper allowances for their assertions, but when you clothe their landers in your official robes, it is a lame and coward-ly defense on your part to protect official robus, it is a lame and coward-ly defense on your part to protect yourself by skulking behind misers-ble newspaper scribblers.
+"If you have no case against Mr. Bryan, which you already virtually admitted by siting irrelevant, incom-petent hearsay to prove your charge, your slanders will be harmless so far as he is concerned, but can you afford to be published to the world as a ped-dier of slanders which you cannot prove?
+If you have any friends who supposed that you were both hopest and brave, they will be aorely disap-pointed if you fail to frankly avor-your error and retract your slanders, or prove the truth of your charges which I have quoted above."